SquidKit/SquidKit/README.md

 SquidKit's TableItem and TableSection classes provide a mechanism for modeling table data, especially in cases where there is no "natural" model otherwise available.
 A good example is the commonly used slide-out "left" menu found in many apps; these menus typically provide access to various non-hierarchical app views.
 There is typically no "natural" model for such a system.
 Alternatively, if you get a list of coffee shop locations from some API, then that list is the "natural" model, and would probably represent a better (or more efficient) modeling scheme than TableItem/Section.
 Or maybe not.
 You decide ;-)

 ##### TableItem
 TableItem models a single row item UITableView.
 At it's most basic level, it has a name property which might be used to populate a cell's textLabel text.
-However, it also allows for a closure that will be called when the TableItem is selected (as long as you call the closure in your table view delegate's "didSelectRowAtIndexPath" method, or use a "TableItemBackedTableViewController" (see below)).
+It also allows for a closure that will be called when the TableItem is selected (as long as you call the closure in your table view delegate's "didSelectRowAtIndexPath" method, or use a "TableItemBackedTableViewController" (see below)).
 In these ways, TableItem provides all of the functionality for a table row in once central place - no scattering of logic amongst table view delegates and data sources.
 Other TableItem properties include *rowHeight* and *reuseIdentifier*.
 All properties are optional (rowHeight is actually a computed property).
 A typical TableItem might look like this:
 ```swift

 let myTableItem = TableItem("Hello", reuseIdentifier:"myCellIdentifier", selectBlock: { (item:TableItem, indexPath:NSIndexPath, actionsTarget:TableActions?) -> () in